Necktra/spaceflightnews/README.md

   <img src="https://img.shields.io/badge/sass-1.51.0-brightgreen">
 </p>

-https://necktra.github.io/spaceflightnews/ provides you the latest news about space exploration and spaceflight.
+<p> Spaceflight News provides you the latest news about space exploration and spaceflight.</p>
 This SPA get data from <a  href="https://spaceflightnewsapi.net/">Spaceflight News API</a>.

 ## Project setup